 “Let’s go home,” Earle said.

-Earle searched the landscape.
-Suddenly, he realized he had an unexpected clue he could use to determine which direction to travel.
+Earle searched the landscape and realized he had an unexpected clue.
 He could smell the wood burning in his fireplace.
-“Thank You, Lord!”
-Earle said.
+“Thank You, Lord!” he said.
 He followed the scent, and step-by-step led the convoy forward.
 Soon, Cooper realized how his master was tracking, and he nuzzled him.
 Earle mounted him bareback, and held Cooper to a trot so they could proceed without loosing the makeshift sleigh that held the ewe.

 At last, Earle spotted embers rising from the chimney.
 “Thank You, Lord!
-For You, ‘the true Light,’ (John 1:9 KJV) are guiding me home.”
+For You, ‘the true Light,’ (John 1:9 KJV) have guided me home.”

 Earle opened the cabin door and led Cooper inside.
-He stoked the fireplace and laughed at the sight of his horse and ewe residing inside his home.
-Tears streamed freely, for as he bedded the ewe, still upon the saddle-pad, she gave birth to a perfect lamb.
+He stoked the fireplace, laughing at the sight of his horse and ewe both residing inside his home.
+Tears streamed freely as he bedded the ewe, still upon the saddle-pad.
+That night she gave birth to a perfect lamb.

 Lord God, thank You for guiding me through the storms of life.
 Help me to call upon You daily.

-Copyright © 2018: Guiding Light: VineWords: Author Diane Virginia Cunio; Pen Name Diane Virginia: All Rights Reserved: http://www.vinewords.net/guiding-light/devotions
+Copyright © 2018: Guiding Light: Diane Virginia: All Rights Reserved

-Published: January 25, 2019: Christian Broadcasting Network: Beth Patch, Senior Internet Ministries Producer: http://www1.cbn.com/devotions/guiding-light
+Published: January 25, 2019: Christian Broadcasting Network: Beth Patch, Senior Internet Ministries Producer